|Learn an overview of strategies for assuring your community efforts are sustained over time.|

 - Have your mission, vision, and objectives in mind as you begin this work.
-This should help to orient you to what is important to think about as you discuss the possibilities.
+This should help to orient you to what is important to think about.

 If you are working in a group, you might make a handout with your mission, vision, and objectives listed, so that they are right in front of members as they work.
 At the very least they are worth stating at the beginning of the meeting.

 - Gather input from key people, such as current funders, staff, volunteers, and clients.
-The more people you listen to, the more you stand to gain from different perspectives.
+The more people you listen to, the more you can gain from different perspectives.

 - Choose the strategy or strategies that make most sense for your organization.
-Diversifying your funding by using several different strategies is often very helpful for groups.
-By having multiple funding sources, you are less likely to be in trouble if one source dries up.
+Diversifying your funding by using several different strategies provides security should one source dry up.

 Remember to be careful that you don't use all of your time and personnel resources trying to earn money or obtain resources.
-It's an easy trap to fall into.
 Try to strike a good balance.

 Also, take advantage of your current resources and talents.
 If your group has someone who is very good at writing winning grants, for example, write lots of grants.
 If, on the other hand, you have had excellent luck with state legislators, then work with them to continue getting state funding.
 In short--build on what works.

-There are many different possibilities for funding that community groups can take advantage of.
+There are many possibilities for funding.
 This section has only touched on some of the more common of these prospects; later sections go into more detail on each strategy.
-We invite you to think strategically about your funding needs to develop a vibrant approach that will allow your organization thrive for a long time to come.
+Think strategically about your funding needs to develop a vibrant approach that will allow your initiative to thrive for a long time to come.